gandalf15/HX711/README.md

 HX711 class for Rasperry Pi 2 and 3 written in Python 3 and Python 2.7

+If you like this, please click the Star. :) Thanks

 I decided to write my own python class simply because all what I found was not enough good for my purpose.